~ Game Programming ~

 #6)

-Establish collaboration, mentorship and professional leadership skills by working with other disciplines to deliver highly polished and completed projects.
+Establish collaboration, mentorship and professional leadership skills by working with

 Project Wardog